 Contingency planning and business continuity planning are sometimes confused as being the same.
 Here's why.

-According to ISO 22301:2019, business continuity planning (BCP) refers to "documented information that guides an organization to responding to a disruption and resume, recover and restore the delivery of products and services consistent with its business continuity objectives”.
+According to the ISO 22301:2019 standard, a business continuity plan (BCP) consists of documented information that guides an organization in responding to a disruption and resuming, recovering, and restoring the delivery of products and the provision of services in line with its business continuity objectives.

 For example, continuity plans would be needed to prepare for potential major IT system failures (rather than a cyber attack in particular) or large-scale natural disasters (rather than an earthquake).